9-Month-Old Girl On Flight Of Afghan Evacuees Dies After Landing In Philadelphia, Police Say

 PHILADELPHIA (CBS) — Philadelphia Police say a 9-month-old Afghan evacuee died shortly after arriving at Philadelphia International Airport Wednesday night.
 Police say they were called to Children’s Hospital of Philadelphia just before 11 p.m. for a sudden infant death.

 Upon arrival, police say U.S. Customs and Border Patrol agents said the baby girl suffered a medical emergency on the flight.
-The girl was unresponsive when the plane landed around 9:15 p.m.READ MORE: At Least 7 Tornadoes Confirmed, 5 People Killed As Ida Hit Philadelphia Region
+The girl was unresponsive when the plane landed around 9:15 p.m.READ MORE: Suit Challenges Pennsylvania's New Mask Mandate For Schools

-She was transported to CHOP and was later pronounced dead.READ MORE: 'High Probability' Police Gunfire Killed 8-Year-Old Fanta Bility During Academy Park High School Football Game Shooting, DA Says
+She was transported to CHOP and was later pronounced dead.READ MORE: Boil Water Advisory Still In Effect As Water Returns To Lower Bucks County

-The Philadelphia Medical Examiner’s Office is investigating the baby’s cause of death.MORE NEWS: More Than 100 People Saved From Floodwaters In Wilmington, Delaware, Officials Say
+The Philadelphia Medical Examiner’s Office is investigating the baby’s cause of death.MORE NEWS: Coatesville Police Officer Stabbed At Turkey Hill Convenience Store, Police Say